cosinusoidally/ChakraCore-experiments/build-chakracore/README.md

-This builds a protable Linux ChakraCore binary.
+This builds a portable Linux ChakraCore binary.
 It should work on pretty much every x86_64 Linux distro.

 I tested this on an Ubuntu 14.04 x86_64 system.
 This script builds this release: https://github.com/Microsoft/ChakraCore/releases/tag/v1.7.1